 Beanstalk is a member-owned and operated cooperative, offering fresh organic produce to its members each week.
 Most food is sourced from local famers and as much as possible is certified organic.

-Along with seasonal fruit and vegetables members can also order organic milk, bread, eggs, honey and olives, plus bulk dry goods such as flours, seeds and pulses, and frozen beef and chickens.
+Along with seasonal fruit and vegetables members can also order organic milk, bread, eggs, honey and other value-added items, plus bulk dry goods such as flours, seeds and pulses, and frozen beef and chickens.

 - The Food